sav-che/TL-2/Authors/Pennington, Leigh H (Humboldt) {std. Pennington}.md

-> [!cite] BHL link: this entry starts at [page 155](https://www.biodiversitylibrary.org/item/103624#page/169/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 155](https://www.biodiversitylibrary.org/page/33189626) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Pennington, Leigh H \[Humboldt\] (1877-1929), American phytopathologist and mycologist; B.A.
 Univ.
 Mich.
 1907, Dr. phil.
-1909; from 1910 at Syracuse University as professor of botany, from 1914-1929 as head of the dept. of forest botany. (*Pennington*).
+1909; from 1910 at Syracuse University as professor of botany, from 1914-1929 as head of the dept. of forest botany.
+**Abbreviated name**: *Pennington*

 #### Herbarium and types